Detection of giant pulses from the transitional millisecond pulsar J1227$-$4853: Results

 \subsection{Giant Pulses}

 A total of 235 GPs were detected as a result of our search.
-Figure \ref{fig:histograms} shows the distribution of flux densities (computed using the radiometer equation), DMs, and widths of the GPs.
+Figure \ref{fig:histograms} shows the distribution of flux densities and fluences of the detected GPs, computed using the GMRT exposure time calculator\footnote{\url{https://www.gmrt.ncra.tifr.res.in/gtac/etc/etc/rmsp_advanced/rmsp.html}} based on the radiometer equation using the optimized pulse widths and S/N, along with the distributions of their DMs and widths.
 Figure \ref{fig:example_Gps} shows examples of three detected GPs with varying pulse widths ranging from 143.36~$\mu$s to 1.28~$\mu$s.
 Figure~\ref{fig:observations_combined} shows the observation intervals and the locations of the detected GPs as a function of time (left panel) and orbital phase (right panel).
 Notably, a significant increase in the GP rate occurred on 2020 December 6 (MJD 59189), with 114 GPs being detected within a single one-hour observation on that date.
 The distribution of GPs across pulse phase is displayed in Figure \ref{fig:pp_combined}B. We detected no GPs in the inter-pulse region, with the majority of pulses concentrated in the phases corresponding to the main-pulse components MP2 and MP3.
 The pulse width distribution as a function of pulse phase is presented in Figure \ref{fig:pp_combined}C.

 Figures \ref{fig:example_Gps} and \ref{fig:pp_combined} indicate that the properties of the detected GPs depend strongly on the pulse-phase region from which they originate.
 GPs associated with the MP3 component are systematically narrower than those associated with MP2.
 As shown in \ref{fig:pp_combined}C, all MP3-associated GPs have widths $\leq 20.48~\mu$s, with the narrowest detected pulses (down to 1.28~$\mu$s) originating exclusively from this phase window.
 In addition, Figure \ref{fig:pp_combined}D shows that the highest S/N events are predominantly concentrated in the MP3 phase region.
+We also show the distribution of fluences in Figure \ref{fig:pp_combined}E.